Feature request #11860

 But calling it also for SizeHintRole starts the hell.
 The async load idea could fix this problem, but would need implementing support for that in the WmsProvider class.
 Any help with that ?

-#12 Updated by Sandro Santilli almost 5 years ago
+#12 Updated by Sandro Santilli over 5 years ago

 Finally I've started refactoring legend downloading to allow for async loading.
 For now it's only used internally by the blocking (but dangerous) getLegendGraphic.
 But I plan to use the async model directly from the model later.

-#13 Updated by Sandro Santilli almost 5 years ago
+#13 Updated by Sandro Santilli over 5 years ago

 I've the async downloader used by WMSLegendNode and it works very nicely.